 May 8, 1915, Regret wins the 41st running of the Kentucky Derby.
 Regret, the first filly to ever win the Derby, generated significant publicity for the race, causing Churchill Downs president Matt Winn to observe that because of Regret’s win “the Derby was thus made an American institution.”

-March 29, 1917, a few minutes before midnight, Man o’ War was born at Maj.
-August Belmont, Jr.’s, Nursery Stud, near Lexington.
+March 29, 1917, a few minutes before midnight, Man o’ War was born at Major August Belmont, Jr.’s, Nursery Stud, near Lexington.
 He was the second foal of his dam, Mahubah.
-He raced 21 times as a two and three year old; 18 in New York, 2 in Maryland and one in Canada, his last race.
+He raced 21 times as a two and three-year-old; 18 in New York, two in Maryland and one in Canada, his last race.
 America would enter WW1 a few days after he was born.
 Three years later “Big Red” along with Babe Ruth would capture the hearts of sport fans nationwide as the country headed into the roaring 20’s.

 May 12, 1917, Omar Khayyam, foaled in England, won the 43rd Kentucky Derby and thus became the first foreign bred horse to win the Derby.
 On the same day, Kalitan won the 42nd Preakness Stakes, one of two times the races were held on the same day.
 Kalitan became the first Preakness Stakes winner to be presented with the most valuable trophy in sports, the Woodlawn Vase.